jsanders108/ClaudeAI-survey-analysis/crypto-survey-final-report.md

 In late 2022, a survey was conducted to gauge public sentiment towards cryptocurrencies following a tumultuous year in the industry.
 The study aimed to explore awareness, ownership, attitudes, and future intentions regarding cryptocurrencies among the general population in the United States.

 The survey, consisting of 18 questions, was distributed to a random sample of QuestionPro Audience panel members from December 22-28, 2022.
-A total of 178 completed responses were collected.
-The data were weighted by gender to account for oversampling of females (69%) and analyzed using SPSS.
+A total of 150 completed responses were collected.

 ## Executive Summary